 Dear John, Thank you for your apology.
 I'm glad to receive it and I understand your reasons better now.
 While the experience was not a great one, it doesn’t matter now as it's all in the past.
 In the future, please reach out to me or any of the team leads before carrying out any plan of action.
 Let's put this in the past and forge ahead.
 Thank you.
 Sincerely, Frank Blunt

-Sample Email to Accept an Apology Sample 2
+Email Example to Respond to an Apology Professionally

 Dear Solomon, I have received your apology email and I accept your apology.
 I understand that you're not entirely to blame for the malfunction.
 It takes a great deal of courage to admit one’s mistakes.
 I also apologize for my fault in escalating all of this.
 Let's work together to create a better workplace and better serve our customers.
 Cheers.
 Jim Corden